nudge-now/sdk-android/README.md

 AdFresca fresca = AdFresca.getInstance(this);
 fresca.setPushRegistrationIdentifier("GCM_REGISTRATION_ID_OF_THIS_DEVICE");
 ```
-- If you don't have GCM registration id yet, please refer to '[How to Get GCM Registration ID](https://gist.github.com/sunku/b47eecee77afe40aa515)'
+- If you don't have a GCM registration id yet, please refer to '[How to Get GCM Registration ID](https://gist.github.com/sunku/b47eecee77afe40aa515)'

 4) Implement GCMIntentService